Being a Church school

 The school aims to support each individual and encourage them to flourish.
 Pupils are encouraged to explore and develop their own values and beliefs (which may or may not be Christian), and to appreciate the richness and diversity of the world.
 This is coupled with the promotion (and modelling) of high standards of personal behaviour and positive, caring, attitudes - all based on a firm bedrock of Christian values.

 Spiritual development cannot always be structured and opportunities may arise spontaneously out of the school day.
-A range of experiences and curriculum areas provide opportunities for spiritual development (eg. Circle Time, Philosophy for Children, drama, PSHCE, science, humanities, PE, music, RE and our Citizenship Award programme).
+A range of experiences and curriculum areas provide opportunities for spiritual development (eg. Circle Time, drama, PSHE, science, humanities, PE, music and RE.

 Our spiritual development links closely with our Collective Worship and both support and complement each other.
 However, spiritual development permeates all of the work of the school.